 It supports the immune system.

 Getting all the vitamins your body needs every day can be hard.
 But the great thing about thyme is that it’s packed with vitamin C and is also a good source of vitamin A, both of which play a critical role in immune function.
 It’s an excellent herb to keep you from colds during the winter.
-So, if you feel a cold coming on, thyme can help you feel better.
-Thyme is also a great source of fiber, copper, iron, and manganese.
+If you feel a cold coming on, thyme can help you feel better.
+Thyme is also a great source of fiber, copper, and iron.

 Thyme can be very helpful when you feel a cold or flu coming on.
 It has natural antispasmodic and bronchodilator properties – in other words, it can help soothe persistent cough and sore throat.
 You can make a homemade cough syrup using thyme, which can also calm sore throats due to coughing, tonsillitis, and laryngitis.

 When mixed with ivy leaves, thyme essential oil can alleviate coughing and other bronchitis symptoms.
 Try drinking some thyme tea the next time you’re faced with a cough and sore throat, and it will give you relief.

 It lowers blood pressure.

 According to a study, thyme is found to be helpful in significantly reducing the heart rate in rats with high blood pressure and lowering their cholesterol.
 Rats respond to hypertension the same way as humans, so one sure way to use thyme to help lower your blood pressure and heart rate is to substitute it for salt in your dishes.